OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/faq.md

 No, this isn't currently planned.

-### Are there APIs to integrate Architecture Dashboard with deployment processes (LifeTime or external CI/CD)?
+### Are there APIs to integrate Architecture Dashboard with third-party tools?

-No, this isn't currently planned.
+Yes, you can use [Architecture Dashboard API](../../ref/apis/auto/architecture-dashboard-api.final.md) to integrate technical debt data with other technical debt and BI tools you already use.

 ### Do I need to give access to the developers in LifeTime so they can associate their users with Architecture Dashboard?